 Minors and Double Majors

-Because of the intensive degree reqirements in the majors in the Joint Degree, there is not enough room in the students' schedule to allow minors or double majors.
-There is, however, sufficient flexibility to allow students to explore another subject in moderate depth.
+Because of the intensive degree reqirements in the majors in the Joint Degree, there is not enough room in the students' schedule to allow double majors.
+However, Joint Programme students may earn one W&M minor provided they declare the minor through appropriate procedures and successfully complete the requirements as defined by the W&M Catalog and by the department or program.

 For more complete information, please review the Programme Guide and Catalog Supplement.